dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 ### Creating a research information and consent sheet

-For each research activity we do, cwe reate a specific information and consent sheet that describes the research and gives the participant the information they need.
+For each research activity we do, we create a specific information and consent sheet that describes the research and gives the participant the information they need.

 We can use the same information sheet for several rounds or batches of research, as long as we are: